 Join us for the next 12 week course and let us help you launch a new career as a dental assistant!

 Dental Assisting Classes

 This is a 12 week, consecutive Saturday’s only, class session.
 Each class consists of 8 hrs.
 8am to 5pm.
+96 clock hours @ session, 0 credit hours.
 It is offered two times per year.
 There is a Spring session and a Fall Session.
 The Spring session ends the Saturday prior to Memorial Day weekend.
 The Fall Class Begins on the Saturday following Labor Day weekend.

 Each class is 8 hours long.
 There is a total of 96 Clock hours in a Class Session.
 Dental Assisting Technologies offers a 96 Clock hour, 12 week, Saturday only Dental Assisting Course.
 Saturdays, SAM to 5PM.
 This course prepares an individual to work in the field of dentistry using a “Hands On Approach”.
 Our class schedule is designed to allow our students to further their education while continuing to keep their current employment.
 The offered “Hands on Experience” combined with a carefully planned curriculum and home study covers all of the basic functions needed to be successful in the competitive dental field.
 This is a Certificate course.
 Our teaching staff consists of understanding Dental Professionals.
 Dentist’s, Dental Assistants, and Dental Hygienists all sharing years of knowledge and experience in the dental field.

 This Course Will Cover:

 Students will be instructed on proper interviewing techniques and how to create a professional resume.
 Our students will work in an actual dental setting.
 All of the instructors are Dental professionals.
 Teachers consist of Dentists, Dental Assistants and Dental Hygenists with years of experience in their field.